VummadiHarsha39/supplytrack-frontend/README.md

 -   **Event Logging:** For any product you manage, log critical events (e.g., `SHIPPED`, `RECEIVED`, `QUALITY_CHECK`, `DAMAGED`, `SOLD`) with descriptions and locations.
 Each event updates the product's live status and contributes to its immutable history.
 -   **Product Handover:** Facilitate seamless transfer of product ownership.
 As a `FARMER` or `DISTRIBUTOR`, initiate a handover to the next party in the chain, updating the product's ownership and logging a specific "HANDOVER" event.
 The system intelligently restricts who can perform these crucial actions.

-### Unveiling the Full Story (Traceability)
+### Traceability
 -   **Interactive Traceability View:** Click the "Trace" button next to any product to instantly reveal its entire life story.
 Witness a chronological timeline (presented as a detailed table) of every event, location, timestamp, and the user who acted upon it, from farm to its current destination.
 -
     ![SupplyTrack Traceability Page](Images/trace-page.png.png)
     *See the complete journey of a product.*
--   **QR Code Magic:** Bridge the physical and digital.
+-   **QR Code :** Bridge the physical and digital.
 Use your device's device's camera to **scan a product's QR code**.
 The system intelligently decodes the product ID from the QR code and immediately takes you to that specific product's live traceability page, providing instant access to its journey.

-## 3. Crafted with Care (Tech Stack)
+## 3. Tech Stack

 This frontend application is built using modern and efficient web technologies: